 John’s son David was the first vigneron in the area to replant with Phylloxera-resistant stock.
-Allen, David’s son and father to Colin and Malcolm, continued the plantings, using only the best clones to graft on to new rootlings.
+Colin and Malcolm, continued the plantings, using only the best clones to graft on to new rootlings.

-Today Fred Morris is our viticulturist and his team tend the family vineyards.
+Today Bernard Morey is our viticulturist and works closely with Jules and the team to tend the family vineyards.
 Our philosophy is simple, “Quality at the expense of quantity is our aim.
 We assist nature, we don’t seek to dominate her.”

 The key to the special varieties that we grow is Rutherglen’s continental climate which provides long mild and dry autumn weather allowing late ripening varieties like Trebbiano and Durif to slowly develop a full and complex spectrum of flavours.
 It also allows the Muscat and Topaque grapes to hang on the vine and reach amazing sweetness and flavour.